fabiospampinato/vscode-terminals/README.md

       ],

-      "target": "My Other Terminal",// Execute the commands in this terminal's instance "persistent": "unique_session_name", // Keep the process running even when closing the terminal and reuse it, preservig the output.
+      "target": "My Other Terminal",// Execute the commands in this terminal's instance "split": "My Parent Terminal", // The name of the other (open) terminal to split from "persistent": "unique_session_name", // Keep the process running even when closing the terminal and reuse it, preservig the output.
 The unique session name will be passed to the terminal multiplexer
       "substitution": false, // Disable variable substitution for this terminal "recycle": false, // Always create a new terminal